 Storage is another key factor to evaluate when deciding between gold bars and coins.
 While both need to be protected against theft, damage, and tampering, their storage requirements differ.

-Bars require fewer storage units due to their compact size but may require more robust security measures, especially for higher-value bars.
+Bars require fewer storage units due to their compact size, but may require more robust security measures, especially for higher-value bars.
 Many investors choose third-party vaulting solutions for added protection.

 Coins are easier to handle but may be more vulnerable to wear and tear.
 Using coin capsules, certified packaging, and home safes can help preserve their condition and value.